Zellineous/Discord-bot/Feedback.md

 * Rotated ERD is hard to read.
 * Aggregation and Recursion is not implemented in ERD (-0.5)
 * All M-to-M relationships should be table (-0.25)

+M2 Feedback
+* Few entities are missing from EER.